Sobriety Celebrations: The New Trend In Recovery

 Some people like big parties, others prefer a more intimate get-together.
-Here are four ideas to get you started on planning your sobriety celebration.
+Here are 4 ideas to get you started on planning your sobriety celebration.

 Theme parties are a great way to get everyone involved in the excitement.
-Let’s say you love the idea of a tropical vacation with palm trees, water and music.
+Let’s say you love the idea of a tropical vacation with palm trees, water, and music.
 Why not incorporate those elements in your party?
-Set up lounge chairs, have some water games like Slip ‘N Slide and sip on nonalcoholic pina coladas.
-You can even have guests come in a tropical themed outfit.
-Bring on the Hawaiian shirts, flower leis and flip flops.
+Set up lounge chairs, have some water games like Slip ‘N Slide, and sip on nonalcoholic pina coladas.
+You can even have guests come in a tropically themed outfit.
+Bring on the Hawaiian shirts, flower leis, and flip flops.

 A comprehensive recovery plan involves setting goals in increments to maintain sobriety.
 Each time you complete a goal, reward yourself.
 For example, each month of sobriety may be a milestone.
-After one year, you may decide to increase your goal to every quarter or semi annually.
-Rewards don’t need to be extravagant – it can be a new outfit, tickets to a sports game or concert, or dinner at your favorite restaurant.
+After 1 year, you may decide to increase your goal to every quarter or semi-annually.
+Rewards don’t need to be extravagant; they can be new outfits, tickets to a sports game or concert, or dinners at favorite restaurants.
 Celebrating milestones will keep you motivated and encouraged throughout your ongoing recovery.

 Celebrations are also a time to share your joy with family members and friends.
 Surround yourself with those who matter most and show appreciation for their unwavering support.
 Together, you’ll create plenty of new traditions and happy memories.